compsecmonkey/Reading-List/README.md

 ## Science, Technology, Engineering, Math

+* A Seat At The Table: IT Leadership in the Age of Agility :heavy_minus_sign: Eric Martin
 * The Code: Silicon Valley and the Remaking of America :heavy_minus_sign: Margaret O'Mara
 * Console Wars: Sega, Nintendo, and the Battle That Defined a Generation :heavy_minus_sign: Blake Harris
 * *Samsung Rising:* The Inside Story of the South Korean Giant That Set Out to Beat Apple and Conquer Tech :heavy_minus_sign:	Geoffrey Cain